Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

-This construction realizes $\fgl(X)$ as a \textit{Lie algebra object} in the category $\cC$ -- for the sake of brevity, let us not define this notion rigorously here.
-One may then define representations of $\fgl(X)$ as usual, i.e., as objects $M \in \cC$ equipped with a morphism $\rho: \fgl(X) \ox M \to M$ compatible with Lie bracket.
-More generally, such a representation $M$ is allowed to be ind-objects in $\cC$, i.e., filtered colimits of objects of $\cC$.
-Morphisms between representations of $\fgl(X)$ are defined in the obvious way.
-Moreover, the tensor product of representations can be equipped with a $\fgl(X)$-action in the usual way as well.
+This construction realizes $\fgl(X)$ as a \textit{Lie algebra object} in the category $\cC$.
+One may then define representations of $\fgl(X)$ as objects $M \in \cC$ equipped with a morphism $\rho: \fgl(X) \ox M \to M$ compatible with Lie bracket.
+More generally, these representations $M$ are allowed to be ind-objects in $\cC$, i.e., filtered colimits of objects of $\cC$.
+Morphisms between representations of $\fgl(X)$ are morphisms in $\Ind(\cC)$ that intertwine the action of $\fgl(X)$.
+Moreover, the tensor product of representations can be equipped with a $\fgl(X)$-action in the usual way.